tytydraco/yessleep/out/White_Orchids.md

 This blows.
 My dumbass standing there trying to open dialogue with Marie after making a fool of myself and then getting too drunk to even make it to the bed.
 Charlie is a very expressive baby boy, but he always eats his food, and his rolls of overlapping skin that make up his gut is evidence of that.

 Here, he only himms and haws, now readjusting uncomfortably in his high chair as he turns his Casper-like head to me.
 For a moment he doesn’t cry, almost as if he’s unsure of who I am or why I’m there.
 I made all the noise I was going to make trying to apologize to Marie, but did he?
 Did he get all his frustration out?
-His hollering had hushed completely as his quarter-sized, piercing blue eyes balls locked onto me.
+His hollering had hushed completely as his quarter-sized, piercing blue eye balls locked onto me.

 “Hey, Charlie….
 Hey, bud.”
 I say, curiously.
 I started to walk toward him and after a few steps he lets out another thunderous cry, this time worst than before, a subtle panic in his face.